Case Study

 What Comes Next

-Live tracking: The progress data for this case study updates automatically after each scan.
-View the current score and full signal history at aiauditscan.com/case-study/nutriish.
-Visit nutriish.me to see the optimized site live.
+Live tracking: Score and citation data update automatically after each scan.
+View the full history at aiauditscan.com/case-study/nutriish.

 What This Means for Your Site

-The good news: the fixes are not radical redesigns.
+The fixes are not radical redesigns.
 They are structured additions that sit alongside your existing content without changing what your visitors see.
-A properly structured site can move from invisible to citable in a matter of days.
+A properly structured site can move from invisible to citable in days.
+The harder work — earning the off-site authority that source-based engines like Perplexity require — takes longer, but it starts with knowing exactly where you stand.

-If you want to know where your site stands, scan it at aiauditscan.com.
-The free audit takes 30 seconds and gives you a score with specific, actionable recommendations.
+If you want to know where your site stands, run a free audit at aiauditscan.com.
+It takes 30 seconds and gives you a score with specific, actionable recommendations.

 Ready to Check Your AI Visibility?